huggingface/blog/huggingface-and-optimum-amd.md

 Missing bars for A100 correspond to out of memory errors, as Llama 70B weights 138 GB in float16, and enough free memory is necessary for intermediate activations, KV cache buffer (>5GB for 2048 sequence length, batch size 8), CUDA context, etc. The Instinct MI250 GPU has 128 GB global memory while an A100 has 80GB which explains the ability to run larger workloads (longer sequences, larger batches) on MI250.

-Text Generation Inference is already [usable](https://huggingface.co/docs/text-generation-inference/quicktour) in production on AMD Instinct GPUs through the docker image `ghcr.io/huggingface/text-generation-inference:1.2-rocm`.
+Text Generation Inference is [ready to be deployed](https://huggingface.co/docs/text-generation-inference/quicktour) in production on AMD Instinct GPUs through the docker image `ghcr.io/huggingface/text-generation-inference:1.2-rocm`.
 Make sure to refer to the [documentation](https://huggingface.co/docs/text-generation-inference/supported_models#supported-hardware) concerning the support and its limitations.

 ## What's next?